AndrewWPhillips/eggql/README.md

 # EGGQL

 The **eggql** package allows you to very easily create a GraphQL service using Go.
-It supports all standard GraphQL features, including subscriptions.
+It supports all standard GraphQL features, now including subscriptions.

 To use it you _don't_ need to create a GraphQL **schema**.
 Simply declare Go structs with fields that act as the GraphQL **resolvers**.
 For some things, like resolver arguments, you need to use a tag string (metadata attached to a field of a struct type), like the tags used to control JSON encoding.